Who owns a GP practice in the UK?

 How a GP surgery can operate depends on the type of contract the practice has with the NHS.
 The most common contract is the General Medical Services (GMS) contract, which covers around 70% of GP surgeries.
 Personal Medical Services (PMS) contracts offer more flexibility and are tailored to meet local health needs, while Alternative Provider Medical Services (APMS) contracts allow non-traditional providers like private companies, charities, or community groups to operate GP services.

-What are GP Practices?
+What are GP practices?

 GPs provide primary care services, meaning they're the first stop for most health issues in the UK.
 Your GP can provide treatment or refer patients to other clinicians if needed.
 GP surgeries offer various services, including medical advice, prescriptions and vaccinations.